Threeyes/AliveCursorSDK/README.md

 ###

 + Create a empty Win project with [Unity2021.3.5f1](https://download.unity3d.com/download_unity/40eb3a945986/UnityDownloadAssistant-2021.3.5f1.exe) (You can download it from [here](https://unity3d.com/get-unity/download/archive)).
-+ Merge this snippet to your `Packages/manifest.json` file:
++ Merge this snippet to your `Packages/manifest.json` file (Remember to change com.threeyes.alivecursor.sdk's version to latest):
 ```json
 {
     "scopedRegistries": [